katarzynasornat/appsilon-shiny-app/README.md

 The search bar allows users to search by **vernacular name** or **scientific name**.
 The app queries a local DuckDB database (pre-loaded with species data from GBIF), ensuring fast and efficient searching.
 Results are displayed dynamically as the user types.

 ### **2. Map Visualization**
 Once a species is selected, its observed locations in Poland are shown on the map using `leaflet`.
-Points are clustered for better performance when many observations are present.
 The map can be zoomed and panned for detailed exploration.

 ### **3. Timeline Visualization**
 When a species is selected, a timeline of its observations is rendered using `highcharter`.
 The timeline is interactive, allowing users to zoom in and out to explore trends over time.